mariadb-corporation/mariadb-connector-j/documentation/Developers-Guide.md

 When all test are passing, you can package project.
 Additional tests , like javadoc formatting, code style validation will be done :

-    mvn package
+    mvn package -Dmaven.test.skip=true

-If opearation succeed, a new mariadb-java-client jar will be on the target folder.
+If operation succeed, a new mariadb-java-client jar will be on the target folder.

 # Run travis test